Galaxy Z Flip 3 ongoing review: Let's talk about that cover screen

 The Z Flip 3 has a much larger cover display

 Perhaps the most unusual feature on the original Flip was its tiny, pill-shaped cover screen.
-There's a nice minimalistic quality about it.
-And if all you wanted to see was the time or the battery life percentage, then it was fine.
+There was a nice minimalistic quality about it, and it was fine if all you wanted to see was the time or the battery life percentage.
 But it was absolutely worthless otherwise.
-It couldn't display entire messages, only the first part of them.
+For one, it could only display the first part of messages.
 So if a friend messaged you, the cover display would show, "Help!
 You need to come over right away..." which is much different than "Help!
 You need to come over right away, there's pizza in the break room."

-Luckily, the Z Flip 3 gets a cover screen that's four times bigger than the original.
-It can display up to four lines of text at a time.
+Luckily, the Z Flip 3 has a cover screen that's four times bigger than the original and can display up to four lines of text at a time.
 You can scroll through notifications.
 Samsung even added cover screen widgets for the weather, alarms, a timer, music controls, your daily step count and your schedule.

 It's such an improvement.
-The Z Flip 3's cover screen is closer to the Quick View display on the Motorola Razr than it is to the screen on the original Flip.
-However, it's still limited.
-For example, I can view entire notifications, but I still need to open the Z Flip 3 to interact or reply to a notification.
+The Z Flip 3's cover screen is closer to the Quick View display on the Motorola Razr, but it's still limited.
+For example, I can view entire notifications but I still need to open the Z Flip 3 to interact or reply.
 On the Razr, I can take care of that without opening the phone.

-When you double-tap on the cover screen, animated animals greet you.
+When you double-tap the cover screen, animated animals greet you.
 It's an unexpected and silly delight.
-Technically they're on the phone to match similar animals that are on the new Galaxy Watch 4.
+Technically, they're on the phone to match similar animals that are on the new Galaxy Watch 4.
 The animals do nothing but jump up and down.
 This makes me happy.

 I'm only a few days into trying out the Galaxy Z Flip 3, and my full impressions will be coming in a future review.